evildmp/C-is-for-Camera/docs/index.rst

 object-oriented programming to represent real-world objects.
 It's also a way to appreciate the intricate mechanical logic embodied in a device like a camera.

+The level of modelling so far varies - in the exposure control system, the mechanism is modelled down to the level of individual levers and their interactions.
+In fact some of the modelling goes down to the level of parts that are not even detailed separately in Canon's repair manual.

-See :ref:`understanding-camera` for more about *how* the camera is simulated.
+See :ref:`understanding-camera` for more about *how* the camera is modelled.

 .. image:: /images/QL17.jpg
    :alt: 'Canonet G-III QL17'